akretion/odoo-debian-bedrock/README.md

 Akretion's minimal on-premise, layered Odoo host installation for Debian/Ubuntu.

-(Not to be confused with acsone/odoo-bedrock, the excellent Docker base image we already use in our docky installs — that image remains the Layer 2/3 app runtime; odoo-debian-bedrock is the HOST layer beneath it.)
+(Not to be confused with acsone/odoo-bedrock, the excellent Docker base image we already use in our optional docker installs)

-The idea: the official Odoo deb package gives you the boring 15% (system user, /etc/odoo/odoo.conf, postgres role, logrotate, base systemd unit). bedrock adds the production 85% as a thin, auditable overlay of idempotent shell scripts — no framework to learn.
+The idea: the official Odoo deb package gives you the boring 15% (system user, /etc/odoo/odoo.conf, postgres role, logrotate, base systemd unit). bedrock adds the production 85% as a thin, auditable overlay of only 300 lines of idempotent shell scripts — no framework to learn.

 ## Layers